 Determine your break-even point

-You need to cover at least your costs.
-So calculate your minimum order value for break-even:
+You can't survive on hope.
+Calculate your minimum order value for break-even:

 Minimum order value = (Food cost + Packaging + Labor) / (1 - Platform commission%)